Cwp1701/ForestAdventure/README.md

 disappearing as well as a fade for when the player leaves.
 It would also be interesting to explore things like PyGame's audio system for things such as footsteps and forest ambience.

 Overall, I am happy with how this project came out.
-However, I do believe I should have dedicated more time for creating art for the game.
+However, I do believe I should have dedicated more time to creating art for the game.